mccurdyc/icsme2016-presentation/README.md

 # icsme2016-presentation

-This repository contains the LaTeX source code and additional resources for a presentation that I, [Colton J. McCurdy](http://coltonmccurdy.com/) gave at the 32nd IEEE International Conference on Software Maintenance and Evolution (ICSME 2016).
+This repository contains the LaTeX source code and additional resources for a presentation that I, [Colton J. McCurdy](http://coltonmccurdy.com/) (with the advice and assistance of [Gregory M.
+Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham/)) gave at the 32nd IEEE
+International Conference on Software Maintenance and Evolution (ICSME 2016).
 The presentation's source code uses a wide variety of LaTeX packages, such as `beamer` and `pgftikz`, in order to create each slide.
 I have developed a custom theme for the display of the slides and the use of progressive revealing of technical diagrams.

 You are welcome to use these slides as inspiration for your own presentation.
 If you find this example useful, could I trouble you to star this repository and